Azuirith/Music-List-Manager/README.md

-A terminal program made to manage a large playlist of song and artist recommendations called Music List using the Spotify Web API
+A terminal program created to manage a large playlist of song and artist recommendations called Music List using the Spotify Web API